 Questions to be asked before WANTING to listen

-The expectation of someone who issues a message is to be listened to, to influence, and be eventually clarified.
-The mere fact of expression may be extremely powerful in itself, even though the interlocutor is inanimate.
-When validation is expected, desired, preferred by the transmitter, the validation responsibility cannot only be placed in the listener’s hand.
-“You don’t listen to me” is often a reproach either to the listener’s will, or skills.
-However, how many times do we check, as transmitters, the following assumptions about a potential listener of our expression?
+The expectation of someone who issues a message is to be listened to, influenced, and eventually clarified.
+The mere fact of expression may be compelling, even though the interlocutor is inanimate.
+When validation is expected, desired, or preferred by the transmitter, the validation responsibility cannot only be placed in the listener’s hand.
+“You don’t listen to me” often reproach the listener’s will or skills.
+However, how often do we check, as transmitters, the following assumptions about a potential listener of our expression?

 - Does the listener deserve to receive the emotion of our message?
 If it is a positive emotion, is he likely to respond positively?
 If it is a negative emotion, are we prepared for him to be replied to negatively?

-- Have we communicated to the interlocutor, before sending the message, if the purpose of listening is the simple expression, or obtaining the agreement, or obtaining a solution?
+- Before sending the message, have we communicated to the interlocutor if the purpose for listening is a simple expression, obtaining the agreement, or obtaining a solution?
 These competing goals may often confuse the listener regarding what is expected of him.

 - Can we observe the listener’s feedback?

 - Do we give the listener the time to answer?